Skip to main content

 Enable per-user OAuth for private repositories

-The GitHub App crawls content, but it does not expose user emails to the connector.
-Each user must authorize Glean once so their GitHub identity can be matched to their Glean identity.
+The GitHub App crawls content, but GitHub returns a user's email address only after that user has authorized Glean.
+Each user must authorize once so their GitHub identity can be matched to their Glean identity.
 Until they do, they cannot see private repositories they have access to.

 Each user authorizes from Glean → Settings → Connectors → GitHub by selecting Authorize.
 After a user authorizes, Glean picks up the change on the next identity crawl and syncs the private repositories and aliases they have access to.